jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 MAPs Bind MT-bound MAPs
 -----------------------

-In this model, once one A has bound to the MT, another A can bind to it without taking up another MT binding site.
+In this model, once one A has bound to an MT dimer, another A can bind to it without taking up another MT binding site.

 .. image:: $(IMAGES)/running-MAP
    :width: 1.833in